derek-dchu/awesome-note/java_concurrency.md

 * If we use `wait()` without synchronized, it will throw `IllegalMonitorStateException` - the current thread is not the owner of the object's monitor.

+**Note:** Always invoke wait inside a loop that tests for the condition being waited for.
+Don't assume that the interrupt was for the particular condition you were waiting for, or that the condition is still true.

 ### `notify` method
 Wake up the thread that is waiting on this object's monitor.